ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 ### Core principle: Tag, don't copy

-A file's physical location on S3 never changes after creation.
+A file's physical location on Object Storage never changes after creation.
 When an artist uses SH02's output as a reference in SH05, we **don't** copy the file.
 Instead, we create a `FileAssignment` record in the database:

 ```
 FileAssignment(file=file_xyz, shot=sh05, role="input", assigned_by=ayush)